aabir121/sql_data_generator/README.md

 ## Note

-This tool is currently under development, and support for MySQL is planned for future updates.
+This tool is currently under development.
 Stay tuned for more features and improvements!
+If you find any bugs or has any improvement suggestions please create a issue.